Nonlocal Microwave Engineering: Shaping Dispersion Relations and Enabling Frequency-Momentum Transformations via Time-Switched Long-Range Interactions: Introduction

 Perhaps the most exciting feature of this class of nonlocal MTMs is that each additional nonlocal connection contributes a term of the form $\cos(mka)$ to the dispersion relation \cite{chen2025nonlocal,kazeomi2023drawing,paul2024complete}, where $k$ is the wavenumber, $a$ is the physical size of the unit cell ($ka$ is its electrical length), and $m$ denotes the connection order between meta-atoms $n$ and $n \pm m$.
 Consequently, it becomes possible---at least in principle---to engineer the dispersion diagram of a nonlocal MTM to match any even Fourier series of a desired function within the first Brillouin zone.
 This concept has already been theoretically demonstrated in the elastic-wave domain \cite{kazeomi2023drawing,paul2024complete}, with the synthesis of broad classes of dispersion relations in one- and two-dimensional spring–mass chain models.
 However, as we will show, microwave circuit implementations provide additional degrees of freedom that allow for even finer control over the dispersion characteristics of the nonlocal MTM with fewer practical constraints.

 In the following, we first derive a concise theoretical model for TL MTMs, establishing them as a versatile platform to study arbitrarily complex nonlocal, discrete, electromagnetic structures, uncovering new physical insights, opportunities, and limitations.
 We then demonstrate a powerful application of our theoretical framework: the synthesis of nearly arbitrary, even, dispersion functions for electromagnetic waves.
-Finally, we extend this concept to time-switched nonlocal MTMs, showing that rapidly ``switching on'' nonlocal branches in time enables the selective excitation of specific modes, as well as the direct transition to intricate dispersion relations, corresponding to complex frequency-momentum transformations on a propagating pulse.
+We then extend this concept to time-switched nonlocal MTMs, showing that rapidly ``switching on'' nonlocal branches in time enables the selective excitation of specific modes, as well as the direct transition to intricate dispersion relations, corresponding to complex frequency-momentum transformations on a propagating pulse.
+Finally, we validate our theoretical and numerical results, for both the time-invariant and time-switched cases, by designing, fabricating, and experimentally characterizing a nonlocal TL MTM prototype.